 1. Prepare the room and sweep up

-Don old clothes and work gloves before starting.
+Don old clothes and work gloves before starting to clean a fireplace.
 Move furniture, roll up rugs, and protect floor with dust sheets and newspapers.
 Next empty ashes and unburnt wood or coal that is still in the hearth into a bucket.
 Sweep the fireplace clean or use a vacuum cleaner so you can better examine the fireplace beneath.

 2. Repair or replenish fire bricks